-Growing up, much like numerous other children, I wanted a puppy and constantly begged my family for one.
+Growing up, much like other children, I wanted a puppy and constantly begged my parents for one.
 Luckily for them, my brother was severely allergic and even my hopes of getting a “hypoallergenic” dog were quickly shot down.
 I quickly realized a family pet was a definite no go, no matter how much I may beg.

 Reality Vs. Expectation.

 The meet and greet was not in anyway what I had imagined.
 I envisioned meeting a happy, friendly dog filled with excitement and me not wanting to part ways with her.
 Instead, she spent the entire time cowering in fear with her tail tucked between her legs, head down low, making disgruntled barks anytime I came close.
 Despite repeated attempts to coax her to come close with treats, the closest I ever managed to get was when she would